elfnor/arduino-bread/README.md

 The model of breadmaker I'm using is a fairly old Sanyo "The Bread Factory Plus" (Model SBM-20).
 From other people's projects I suspect many breadmakers are quite similar internally and these notes could be applicable to many other models and brands.

-The circuit and documentation can be found at http://www.elfnor.com/Arduino Bread Details.html
+The circuit and documentation can be found at http://elfnor.com/Arduino%20Bread%20Details.html

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.